Transfer Credit

 CEGEP (Students from Quebec)

-If you are admitted to the Daniels Faculty from the CEGEP system, you may be eligible to receive transfer credits for courses in which your final grade is 65% or higher.
+If you are admitted to Daniels from the CEGEP system, you may be eligible to receive a maximum of 5.0 transfer credits for CEGEP credits that you completed with a final grade of 65% or higher.

 In order to be assessed for transfer credit, you are required to Apply for a Transfer Credit Assessment.
 All post-secondary courses completed must be included in this assessment.